 Think carefully about the colors and textures you use in your set.
 What does your set say about your podcast?

-For example, a warm, cozy set might be perfect for a lifestyle or wellness podcast, while a sleek and modern set would better suit a business or technology-focused show.
+For example, a comfortable set is suitable for a lifestyle or wellness podcast.
+A modern set is more appropriate for a business or tech-focused show.

 Your set design should reflect the content of your podcast and enhance it visually.